 In California, either spouse may request a hearing in front of a judge for a temporary order.
 This may include an order regarding temporary child custody, visitation with the children, support while the divorce is pending or a request for payment of attorney fees.

-Divorce Process Options
+California Divorce Process Options

 Divorcing spouses have options regarding how they handle their divorce.
 These options include: